Week of June 7, 2021

 Governor Andrew M. Cuomo signed Executive Order (EO) 202.30, which requires periodic COVID-19 testing of all personnel in nursing homes and adult care facilities.
 This EO includes all employees, contract staff, medical staff, operators and administrators.
-Such testing must occur twice per week (for full-time employees, once per week for part-time), pursuant to a plan developed by Wartburg.
+Such testing must occur once per week (for all employees), pursuant to a plan developed by Wartburg.
 Any personnel who test positive for COVID-19 are not eligible to return to work for at least 14 days, and until they receive a negative test result.
-Beginning May 22, the Mount Vernon Neighborhood Health Center, an organization serving as a healthcare home to thousands of residents and families in lower-Westchester County and the Bronx for more than 40 years, will provide on-site, ongoing COVID-19 testing to all Wartburg staff twice weekly – every Tuesday and Friday moving forward, as long as the executive order is in effect.
+Beginning May 22, the Mount Vernon Neighborhood Health Center, an organization serving as a healthcare home to thousands of residents and families in lower-Westchester County and the Bronx for more than 40 years, will provide on-site, ongoing COVID-19 testing to all Wartburg staff once weekly–every Tuesday–moving forward, as long as the executive order is in effect.

 ADDITIONAL SAFETY MEASURES IN PLACE

 Wartburg has implemented the following safety measures: